tbennacer/tbennacer/README.md

 - 📫 You can connect with me through Gmail 📧 or LinkedIn.
 My DMs are open, so don't hesitate to reach out.

-- ⚡ Fun fact: I've been playing the piano for 12 years, and I'm currently exploring the world of DJing (DJ), blending my passion for music in new and exciting ways. 🎹🎧
+- ⚡ Fun fact: I played piano for 12 years, now I'm currently exploring the world of DJing, mixing my passion for music in new and exciting ways. 🎹🎧

 ## Main Languages and Tools 💻🧰: